zemian/zemian.github.io/content/blog/2021/12-01-build-a-datepicker.md

----
-title: Build a DatePicker using VueJS and BulmaCSS
+Title: Build a DatePicker using VueJS and BulmaCSS
-date: 2021-12-01
+Date: 2021-12-01
-tags:
-- vue
-- bulma
-- datepicker
----
+Tags: vue,bulma,datepicker

 I took the challenge to build a simple DatePicker web component using VueJS and BulmaCSS, and here is the result!